-The “Nutrition Facts” shown on food labels are supposed to give you useful information on the nutritional value of what you’re purchasing as well as disclose the ingredients so you can decide if it’s right for you.
+The “Nutrition Facts” shown on food labels are supposed to give you useful information on the nutritional value of what you’re buying as well as disclose the ingredients, so you can decide if it’s right for you.

 Unfortunately, it’s not that cut and dry.